-3.1 Informal discussions have been held with local elected councillors, with staff of Bòrd na Gàidhlig, and with the Head Teachers of each of the primary schools in the area, as well as with the Head Teacher of Plockton High School.
+- 3.1 Informal discussions were held with local elected councillors at the time of the original consultation in 2020, as well as with the Head Teachers of each of the primary schools in the area, and the Head Teacher of Plockton High School.
 Contact was also made with the Parent Councils of each of the above schools, and with all the local Community Councils.
 An explanation of the Proposal was provided and comments were invited.
-At the time of writing only Loch Duich Community Council had responded.
+Only Loch Duich Community Council responded to the informal approach made in 2020.
 They expressed concern that Loch Duich Primary School's catchment area extends beyond Inverinate village to Cluanie and Letterfearn.
-If young children from 5 years of age were attending and had to travel on the secondary school bus, this would involve lengthy journeys of more than 1 hour at both ends of the day.
-The CC feel that this would be an unrealistic expectation, and that it would be unfair to expect primary school children to stay in a school hostel.
+If young children from 5 years of age were attending and had to travel on the secondary school bus, this would involve lengthy journeys of more than 1 hour at both ends of the day. - 3.2 There is no compulsion on pupils from any other catchment to attend GME.
+The Proposal merely seeks to provide the opportunity to do so. - 3.3 Local Members, Head Teachers within the ASG, and local community councils have all been given advance notice of the Council's intention to reissue the Proposal for consultation.